 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-As of June 30, 2015, the Commission had no deferred outflows of resources.
+As of June 30, 2017, the Commission had no deferred outflows of resources.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The Commission had deferred inflows of resources consisting of unavailable revenues reported under the modified accrual basis of accounting in the governmental funds balance sheet.
 The governmental funds report unavailable revenues from intergovernmental sources as appropriate.
 The amounts are deferred and recognized as revenues in the period the amounts become available.
+As of June 30, 2017, the Commission had no deferred inflows of resources.